Uncontrolled stress

 Poor oral hygiene

-Brushing and flossing your teeth regularly is essential to maintaining overall health.
+Regular brushing and flossing are essential to maintaining overall health.
 A 2018 study published in the Journal of the National Cancer Institute found that gum disease was associated with a 24% increased risk of developing lung and colorectal cancer.
-So, it’s important to pay attention to your oral health.
+So, it's important to pay attention to your oral health.

 Sitting too much

-In a 2014 review published by the Journal of the National Cancer Institute, German scientists analyzed data from 43 studies and found that for every additional two hours of sitting per day, a person's risk of developing colon cancer, endometrial cancer, and lung cancer increased by 8%, 10%, and 6%, respectively, compared to the average person.
+In a 2014 review published by the Journal of the National Cancer Institute, German scientists analyzed data from 43 studies and found that for every additional two hours of sitting per day, a person's risk of developing colon cancer, endometrial cancer, and lung cancer increased by 8%, 10%, and 6%, respectively, compared with the general population.

 Night shift

-A 2013 study published in the British Medical Journal found that regularly working the night shift may lead to an increased risk of breast cancer.
-This is due to melatonin suppression.
+A 2013 study published in the British Medical Journal found that regularly working the night shift could lead to an increased risk of breast cancer.
+This is due to the suppression of melatonin.

 Specifically, this is a hormone produced by the brain, contributing to regulating the sleep cycle, as well as being very useful in inhibiting the growth of cancer cells.
 Lack of sleep significantly reduces the amount of melatonin in the body, making us tired, and creating opportunities for tumors to develop.